vkostyukov/la4j/ArchSW-docs/Introduction.md

 }
 ```

-This diagram represents potential use cases for this library, considering that the end-user will be a developer.
-These are the functional requirements of our system.
+This diagram represents potential use cases for this library.

 ![usecase](uml/UseCaseDiagram.png)